 For example, saying your degree was from a lower ranked university that anyone could have got into, or that no-one else applied for the job which is why you got it.
-You dismiss your achievements, but by undermining yourself you are cementing those feelings that you are an impostor because you haven’t internalised the achievement and value of this.
+You dismiss your achievements, but by undermining yourself you are cementing those feelings that you are an imposter because you haven’t internalised the achievement and value of this.

 Fear of failure

-So struggling with impostor syndrome means you are already scared of being found out as a fraud, but you add to your ongoing anxiety and worry by wanting to be perfect, and when you are not, living with that fear of failure.
+So struggling with imposter syndrome means you are already scared of being found out as a fraud, but you add to your ongoing anxiety and worry by wanting to be perfect, and when you are not, living with that fear of failure.
 I love the saying ‘what would you do if you knew you couldn’t fail?’
 But what if there was no failure, just feedback?
 Yes, some mistakes are bigger than others, but the majority can be corrected or learnt from.
 And sometimes that fear of failure will hold you back to such a degree that your absolute genius cannot come through - you don't ask the pertinent question, you don't offer the amazing solution.
 Please don’t stop showing up because of your fear of failure.

-How do I overcome Impostor Syndrome?
+How do I overcome Imposter Syndrome?